Landslide: Flows

 A rock avalanche, sometimes referred to as sturzstrom, is a large and fast-moving landslide of the flow type.
 It is rarer than other types of landslides but it is often very destructive.
 It exhibits typically a long runout, flowing very far over a low-angle, flat, or even slightly uphill terrain.
 The mechanisms favoring the long runout can be different, but they typically result in the weakening of the sliding mass as the speed increases.
 The causes of this weakening are not completely understood.
 Especially for the largest landslides, it may involve the very quick heating of the shear zone due to friction, which may even cause the water that is present to vaporize and build up a large pressure, producing a sort of hovercraft effect.
 In some cases, the very high temperature may even cause some of the minerals to melt.
 During the movement, the rock in the shear zone may also be finely ground, producing a nanometer-size mineral powder that may act as a lubricant, reducing the resistance to motion and promoting larger speeds and longer runouts.
 The weakening mechanisms in large rock avalanches are similar to those occurring in seismic faults.

 Slides

 Slides can occur in any rock or soil material and are characterized by the movement of a mass over a planar or curvilinear surface or shear zone.

 A debris slide is a type of slide characterized by the chaotic movement of material mixed with water and/or ice.
 It is usually triggered by the saturation of thickly vegetated slopes which results in an incoherent mixture of broken timber, smaller vegetation and other debris.
 Debris flows and avalanches differ from debris slides because their movement is fluid-like and generally much more rapid.
 This is usually a result of lower shear resistances and steeper slopes.
-Debris slides generally begin with the detachment of rock chunks high on the slopes, which break apart as they slide towards the bottom.
+Typically, debris slides start with the detachment of large rock fragments high on the slopes, which break apart as they descend.